SAFETY DATA SHEET

 Do NOT induce vomiting.
 If victim is conscious and alert, give 2-4

 cupfuls of milk or water.
-Never give anything
+Never give anything by mouth to an

 unconscious person.
 Get medical aid immediately.